 Figure 19.
 Change Reservation Interface

+Close Button

+Dates Toggle

+Start Toggle

+End toggle

+Clear dates

+Save button

 Figure 20 below appears to be the homepage of the "FLEXIDESK" platform.
 A search bar with placeholders for "Where," "Check in," "Check out," and "Who" is prominently displayed.
 Below this, a category section shows various "Space" options.
 Listings of available spaces are shown as cards with placeholder images, titles, brief descriptions including location and distance, and a price per night (e.g., "$123 / night").
 A heart icon for saving is on each card.
 At the top right, a profile icon with a dropdown menu (1) shows options to "Sign in" (2) and "Log in" (3).
 A map view button is also visible at the bottom.